DanielleSpring/Final-Project/README.md

 - As an attemp to increase the accurancy of the model we introduced a secondary model Relative Frequency Classifier which increased the accuracy to 78.7%

 ## **Dashboard:**
-We will use Tableau to create our Dashboard, which will be hosted on AWS. for the purpose of segement 2 sumbission, we will have our draft Dashboard data model built using CSV file exports from our SQL database.
+We will use Tableau to create our Dashboard, which will be hosted on AWS.
+For the purpose of segment 2 submission, we will have our draft Dashboard data model built using CSV file exports from our SQL database.
 Below is a preliminary blueprint of what the dashboard will look like.

 ![dashboard](https://user-images.githubusercontent.com/88908758/151651653-2a693df4-04d9-4787-b28e-d253c8bd6b8b.PNG)